by: Rebecca Friedlander

 Winsor suggests an advanced mat class for students seeking a challenge beyond intermediate mat and Reformer work.
 “Advanced mat classes are the hardest because you’re using your body all the time.
 The Reformer isn’t assisting or supporting you,” she says.

 Pilates mat class size can range from three to 30-plus, so Gaiam suggests newcomers should look for smaller sessions to receive personalized instruction.
 Mat classes follow a set but flowing choreography and may emphasize standing, one-leg exercises that strengthen the powerhouse and hip muscles, increase spine and hip flexibility, and improve balance.

 You can also do Pilates mat work at home with a Pilates DVD and a Pilates mat.
 Many experts suggest you take a few live classes before beginning a practice at home, but with a high-quality DVD choreographed and led by a certified, well-known Pilates expert, you can start in the privacy of your own home with no worries.
 We recommend a Pilates mat that’s a quarter inch thick — twice as thick as a yoga mat — to cushion pressure points during Pilates moves like the 100 and the teaser.

 When doing Pilates on a mat or a Reformer, the amount of resistance and tension can often vary, but with a reformer it can be regulated.
+That brings up the question, what is a Reformer in Pilates?
+A Reformer in Pilates is a traditional piece of Pilates equipment which looks like a bed, but includes springs, a sliding carriage, ropes, and pulleys.
 To some, Reformer equipment might resemble a torture apparatus, looking like a single bed frame but with a sliding carriage and adjustable springs to regulate tension and resistance.
 However, far from painful, these cables, bars, straps, and pulleys allow exercises to be done from a variety of positions, even standing.

 Because this contraption can look daunting, many students start with a few months of private sessions before moving on to group classes.
 In many facilities, completing a series of private Reformer sessions is required before participating in group classes.